 All Done!
 Horse Grooming Made Easy, Eh?

 Yay – you did it, great job!
-Your horse is now freshly groomed and happy until the next time.
+Your horse is now freshly groomed and happy.
 I like to give my horse an apple or a carrot or any other kind of treat for putting up with me prodding and pestering him or her after I’m finished horse grooming.

-If you’re looking to buy your own grooming kit, here’s the one I recommend for beginners (and it’s pink!).
+If you’re looking to buy your own grooming kit, here’s the one I recommend for beginners.